debiki/talkyard-prod-one/README.md

 How to jump into a Docker container.

-How to connect a debugger: open Docker port, then connect via SSH tunnel (assuming a firewall blocks the port on the host)
+How to connect a debugger: open Docker port, then connect via SSH tunnel (assuming a firewall blocks the port on the host).
+If using Google Compute Engine, then ssh tunnel:

+    gcloud compute ssh server-name --ssh-flag=-L9999:127.0.0.1:9999 --ssh-flag=-N

 How to open console in Chroem, view messages & post to the E.D. help forum.